joshloyal/drforest/README.md

 pip install -U drforest
 ```

 If you prefer, you can clone the repository and run the setup.py file.
+Note that the package uses OpenMP, so you will need a C/C++ compiler with OpenMP support.
+In addition, we use ``pthreads``, which means the package currently does not support Windows.

 Use the following commands to get the copy from GitHub and install all the dependencies:

 ```
 git clone https://github.com/joshloyal/drforest.git